AI-Powered automation for Accounts Receivable

 Phan says, “Today, less than 1% of accounts have aging items of 90 days or more, down dramatically from 50% of accounts, thanks to the greater visibility that BlackLine provides.

 “The solution is not only used by our Reconciliation Team, but also by our StarTrack Cash and Banking Team, who uses BlackLine to allocate receipt to customers.
 And, they are now able to allocate 80% receipt to invoices, up 50% from before they implemented BlackLine.”

 In terms of financial savings, BlackLine has saved Australia Post approximately $1 million over three years.
-There are opportunities for further implementation, such as maximizing the total number of accounts that can be grouped into the same categories, minimizing the downloading of supporting documents, and utilizing the auto-certified features, task functions, and variance analysis.
-These functions will enable their teams to focus on management by exception strategy.
+There are opportunities for further implementation, such as maximizing the total number of accounts that can be grouped into the same categories, minimizing the downloading of supporting documents, and utilizing the auto-certification features, task functions, and variance analysis.
+These functions will enable their teams to focus on a management by exception strategy.

+Faster, streamlined audits complete in one week.
 Annual auditing is another area in which Australia Post is seeing game-changing improvements through BlackLine.
 With direct access to BlackLine, external auditors now have the annual audit complete in less than one week, while Phan’s team is spared the ordeal of manual preparation and explanations.

 “We don’t have to spend time sending emails, photocopying and scanning, and sitting down with the auditors to answer every single question,” Phan says.
 “We ensure auditors have appropriate access to the accounts they need through BlackLine, and if they have questions, it’s straightforward.
-That’s a very big plus for us.”
+That’s a very big plus for us.

-By allowing our auditors access to our BlackLine system, they have complete transparency and efficiency.
+“By allowing our auditors access to our BlackLine system, they have complete transparency and efficiency.
 They complete the audit on balance sheet reconciliation within one week instead of two.
-Due to BlackLine’s transparency, there are now almost no questions or concerns.
+Due to BlackLine’s transparency, there are now almost no questions or concerns.”